yumengtan/csv_neo4j_llm/README.md

 ## How It Works

-The system follows a streamlined 4-phase pipeline:
+The system follows the following pipeline:

 ```
 CSV/Excel → Data Analysis → LLM Schema → Graph Build → Neo4j Storage